-A CT (computed tomography) or CAT (computerized axial tomography) head scan looks at the inside of your head and neck.
-Special X-ray technology gives your doctor a clear picture of your skull, brain, eyes, nasal passages (sinuses), veins, arteries, and tissue.
-It’s a common test used for a serious head injury, stubborn headaches, physical birth defects of the brain and skull, brain disease (cancerous and noncancerous growths, infection, fluid, bleeding), and stroke.
+A CT (computed tomography) or CAT (computerized axial tomography) head scan looks inside your head and neck.
+CT and CAT scans are the same test.
+Special X-ray technology gives your doctor a picture of your skull, brain, eyes, nasal passages, veins, arteries, and tissue.
+It’s a common test.
+It’s used for a serious head injury, stubborn headaches, brain and skull birth defects, brain diseases, and stroke.
 Doctors decide when a person needs a CT head scan.
-Your doctor may recommend one for mild symptoms (fainting, dizziness, hearing loss, and strange changes in behavior) if you are experiencing other things that may be more serious.

-A CT machine is shaped like a giant circle.
-It is attached to a long table that slides in and out of the machine.
-The technology takes multiple X-ray views of your head and layers them on top of one another to create a 3-D image for your doctor to review.
-If you are having a CT head scan, you will lie on the table during the procedure and you will be asked to remain still.
+If you’re having a CT head scan, you’ll lie on the table during the procedure.
+You’ll be asked to remain still.
 It could take 30 minutes to complete.
 The machine is noisy; however, the test is painless.
 Children often have difficulties remaining still, so they may be given an injection of a medicine to make them sleep through the test.
-You will not be given the results of the test by the technician.
+You won’t be given the results of the test at the time of the test.

 Path to improved health

-In the event of an emergency, such as an accident, a serious injury, or stroke, doctors can do a CT head scan in an emergency room setting.
+In the event of an emergency, such as an accident, a serious injury, or stroke, doctors can do a CT head scan in the emergency room.
 In those types of health emergencies, timing is critical.
-An emergency room doctor may need to do a CT head scan in order to diagnose, treat, and evaluate the damage a person may have suffered.
+An emergency room doctor may need to do a head scan in order to diagnose, treat, and evaluate the damage a person may have suffered.
 For example, CT head scans are used to diagnose stroke.
-A person who has a stroke has a better chance at recovery and survival when examined and treated early.
-An emergency room CT head scan helps doctors confirm that it was a stroke, evaluate the damage, and decide on further treatment.
+A person who has had a stroke has a better chance at recovery when examined and treated early.
+An emergency room head scan helps doctors confirm that it was a stroke, evaluate the damage, and decide on further treatment.

-For the test, you will be asked to undress, put on a hospital gown, and remove all jewelry and metal items.
-Some people must have a dye injected into the vein in their arm for the CT head scan.
-This is to make it easier for certain parts and functions in your head or neck to show up better on the image.
-Once the dye is inside your body, you may feel a short burning sensation, the taste of metal, and a warm feeling throughout your entire body.
-It lasts only a few seconds.
+For the head scan test, you will need to undress and put on a hospital gown.
+Some people must have a dye (contrast) injected into the vein in their arm for the CT head scan.
+The dye contains iodine.
+This makes it easier for certain parts and functions in your head or neck to show up on the image.
+Once the dye is injected, you may feel a burning sensation, the taste of metal, and a warm feeling in your body.
+These last only a few seconds.
 Some people are allergic to the dye (see “Things to consider”).
-Tell your doctor if you know you are allergic to dye or if you are experiencing any problems breathing during the test.
+Tell your doctor if you know you’re allergic to dye.

 Things to consider

-Some people who need a CT head scan must get an injection of dye (contrast) before the test.
-The dye (which contains iodine) shows up inside your head and gives your doctor a better view of problems, such as blockages or growths.
-If you know you have an allergy to iodine, tell your doctor.
+Some people who need a CT head scan must get an iodine dye injection before the test.
+If you know you’re allergic to iodine, tell your doctor.
 He or she may prescribe medicine before the test to reduce your allergic reaction.
 Some people with poor kidney function caused by kidney disease or diabetes may need extra fluids after the test to help remove the iodine from their kidneys.
 People who have diabetes and are taking the medicine metformin should tell their doctor before the test.
 Metformin and the dye can result in a serious drug interaction.
-The most serious allergy to the dye could cause you to have difficulty breathing.
+The most serious allergy to the dye could cause difficulty breathing.
 If you have trouble breathing during the test, tell the scan technician immediately.